Rockypocky77/ChancifySATPrep/sat10.md

 C) 1
 D) 4

-In a chemistry experiment, the concentration must be greater than 11 units.
-If concentration = 2x + 5, where x is the amount added, what is the smallest integer value of x?
+The concentration 2x + 5 must be greater than 11 but at most 27.
+Also, x ≤ 15.
+How many integer values of x satisfy all requirements?

-A) 3
+A) 6
-B) 4
+B) 7
-C) 5
+C) 8
-D) 8
+D) 9

 A cell phone plan charges a flat fee of $20 plus $0.10 per text message.
 If the monthly bill is $35, how many text messages were sent?